 A photo from 1889, taken at Massachusetts General Hospital in Boston, shows surgeons “in short-sleeved white coats over their street clothes,” Dr. Hochberg writes.

 The late 1800s and early 1900s were a period of great change in medicine in both the USA and Canada.
 In 1910,by Abraham Flexner and Herman Gates Weiskotten created sweeping changes in North American medical schools to separate the good from the substandard.

 Thomas P. Duffy, MD wrote extensively about The Flexner Report in a 2011 issue of the Yale Journal of Biology and Medicine.
 “The Flexner Report of 1910 transformed the nature and process of medical education in America with a resulting elimination of proprietary schools and the establishment of the biomedical model as the gold standard of medical training,” Dr. Duffy writes.
 “This transformation occurred in the aftermath of the report, which embraced scientific knowledge and its advancement as the defining ethos of a modern physician.”

 Part of that ethos included having medical students, doctors and nurses wear white coats.
 Dr. Hochberg notes in the AMA Journal of Ethics that Flexner’s report “led to the closure of a large number of borderline medical educational institutions and the restructuring of medical education around laboratory science.”

 The white coat as a symbol of medical excellence and purity continued to gain momentum as the 20th century progressed.
 Some believed street clothes helped spread germs easily, and there are many theories about why white coats became more and more popular for doctors.
 By 1915, white coats were standard garb for surgeons.
-By the end of World War II, with the advent of antibiotics, white coats became standard for medical students, doctors, and nurses in North America.
+By the end of World War II, with the advent of antibiotics, white coats became standard for medical students, residents and fellows, doctors, and nurses in North America.

 The First Medical School White Coat Ceremonies